ido-ofir/react-query-builder/README.md

 ![Demo](demo/demo.gif)

-The `QueryBuilder` component provides a simple and user-friendly interface to build a query, based on possible filters and operators that you define.
+The `QueryBuilder` component provides a simple and user-friendly interface to build a query (or set of filters) for a data set, based on custom filters and operators.

 It is intended to produce [Json-Query-Language](https://github.com/CanopyTax/Json-Query-Language), but operators can be defined and handled however you want.